 Create a Set of Web Buttons

-In this Graphic tutorial we will create a set of web buttons.
+In this Graphic for Mac tutorial we will create a set of web buttons.
 Using the techniques in this tutorial you can quickly create a large variety of button styles and change their appearance easily.

 Step 1 - Create a New Document